morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 ```

-If we did not have time, then download the classification/taxonomy table that I ran ahead of time for you using the Terminal in R.
+If we did not have time, then download the classification/taxonomy table that I ran ahead of time for you using the Terminal in R. Go to Tools > Terminal > New Terminal.
+It will open next to your R console.

 ```bash
 wget https://raw.githubusercontent.com/morgansobol/MicrobialGenomics-TXST-2025/main/data/03_16S_amplicon/tax-info.RData